What is Mainframe? | History, Features, and Pros/Cons

 Mainframes are large and expensive computers that have immense processing power.
 Moreover, they can manage hundreds or even thousands of connected users.

-The host computer can execute server tasks and store vast data on a network.
+The host computer can execute server tasks and store vast amounts of data on a network.
 Users can access the host computer through either personal computers or terminals.

 These systems, made by engineers, handle big tasks.
 They process tons of data, which takes a lot of work.
 Additionally, they work in different fields, too.